- History Of Dunkaroos

 The Year Dunkaroos Was First Made.

 In an effort to promote Dunkaroos, mascots were created for the product.
 The original mascot of Dunkaroos was Sydney, an energetic kangaroo from Australia.
 Sydney was voiced by John Cameron Mitchell.
 In 1996 a new mascot was shown for Dunakroos named Duncan, the dunkin’ Daredevil.
-The new mascot Duncan was chosen after a contest called the “Dunk-a-Roos Kangaroo Kanga-Who Search”, which allowed children to submit drawings of possible designs for a new mascot for Dunkaroos.
+The new mascot Duncan was chosen after a contest called the “Dunk-a-Roos Kangaroo Kanga-Who Search”, which allowed children to submit drawings of possible designs for a new mascot.

 Where To Buy Dunkaroos